Randy Meisner: Post-Eagles (1978–2020)

 On October 30, 2020, Meisner made a second remote appearance, singing background vocals with Furay's band on the Poco song "Pickin' up the Pieces".
-He was a special guest on the November 28, 2020, Joe Walsh's Old Fashioned Rock n' Roll Radio Show, chatting with his friend and former Eagles bandmate Joe Walsh on the independent KCSN 88.5 FM.
+He was a special guest on the November 28, 2020, Joe Walsh's Old Fashioned Rock n' Roll Radio Show.

 Personal life

 Meisner married twice.
 He married his high-school girlfriend, Jennifer Lee Barton, in 1963, and they had a son, Dana Scott Meisner, in November 1963.
 Randy and Jennifer had two more children, twins Heather Leigh and Eric Shane Meisner, born in May 1970, before divorcing in 1981.
 Randy Meisner later married his girlfriend of 12 years, Lana Rae, in November 1996.
 Lana Rae died on March 6, 2016.

 Many people who met and worked with Meisner remarked on his kindness.
 Don Felder, James Taylor, and Rick Roberts described Meisner as being one of the nicest people with whom they had ever worked.
 Felder said, "He was a wonderful Midwestern guy with a great heart and a loving soul."
 Henry Diltz, who photographed Meisner extensively with the Eagles and in the early 1980s during Meisner's solo career, said, "Randy Meisner was a very gentle soul.
 A quiet and friendly guy.
 No aggressive vibe at all.
 Very sweet.
 He was so there and open."
 Meisner's shyness was also brought up and may have caused him some difficulty as a performer at times.
 "Randy was extremely uncomfortable with so-called superstardom," Don Henley told author Marc Eliot.